JamesSkemp/words/content/post/how-i-began-listening-to-bruce-springsteen.md

 +++
-title = "How I began listening to Bruce Springsteen" summary = "How I began listening to Bruce Springsteen, the Boss." draft = false comments = true date = "2007-10-28T00:30:00-05:00"
+title = "How I began listening to Bruce Springsteen" description = "How I began listening to Bruce Springsteen, the Boss." draft = false comments = true date = "2007-10-28T00:30:00-05:00"